Microsoft’s reply to Chromebooks and other low-cost non-Windows PCs is the HP Stream 11.

 On a similar note, the sound isn’t a top-notch experience.
 It’s fine for Skype calls and audio prompts, but digital music is disappointing.

 If anything the screen is not as good as the one on HP’s Chromebook 14, the keyboard is a tad better.
 I’m not sure about the touchpad, it often did things that surprised me.
 This could just be unfamiliarity, but even after a week or two I still found I was unexpectedly switching apps.
-I’m not sure if this is a hardware problem or just old fashioned user error.
+I’m not sure if this is a hardware problem or just old-fashioned user old-fashioned

 Geeks will tell you the Stream 11 is underpowered with its dual core Intel Celeron processor.
 In practice the performance is decent enough for everyday use.
 You wouldn’t want to do heavy-duty Photoshop or video editing, but then you wouldn’t anyway with this laptop’s screen.
 There were times when it felt a little sluggish scrolling on a big, busy web page.
 For most users this will be the biggest compromise you’ll make if you choose a Stream 11.